ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftExternalProp.rst

 IAircraftExternalProp
 =====================

-.. py:class:: IAircraftExternalProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftExternalProp

    object

    Interface used to access the External File Propulsion options for the Basic Acceleration Model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftExternalProp

 Overview
 --------